oliwiakruczyk/3D-Printed-rotor-blade-optimization-using-PETG/README.md

 Once PETG was selected, the real work began.

 ---
+Project timeline and execution plan for the design and simulation of a 3D-printed H-Darrieus turbine blade
 <img width="2123" height="1153" alt="iScreen Shoter - Microsoft Excel - 250802153738" src="https://github.com/user-attachments/assets/956a3f38-c516-4ccb-bd43-9fbd3a217838" />